16 March 2020 | Research

 Our model can also predict the behaviour of dynamic agents in the scene, showing moving traffic.
 Note the second car in the oncoming lane is occluded in the past context, but is predicted accurately in the future.
 Our representation can understand semantics, geometry and motion.

 We have released full details of this work in our arxiv preprint here.
-This work also follows our previous blog where we wrote about using predictive models for episodic replay to train a model-based reinforcement learning model in our previous blog, Dreaming to Drive.
+This work also follows our previous blog where we wrote about using predictive models for episodic replay to train a model-based reinforcement learning model in our previous post, Dreaming about driving

 Learning to align the present distribution with the future distribution